cran-task-views/ExperimentalDesign/ExperimentalDesign.md

 -   Package `r pkg("ICAOD")` implements the "Imperialist Competitive Algorithm for Optimal Designs" for nonlinear models according to Masoudi, Holling and Wong (2016).
-Package `r pkg("LDOD")` implements locally D-optimal designs for some nonlinear and generalized linear models and package `r pkg("PopED")` provides optimal designs for nonlinear mixed effect models.
+Package `r pkg("PopED")` provides optimal designs for nonlinear mixed effect models.
 -   There are various further packages that deal with optimal designs of